samfromcam/samfromcam.github.io/_projects/cathub.md

 ---
 layout: post
-title: Clip-it Belt - Retractable Wheelchair seatbelt
+title: CatHub
 description: Wheelchair seatbelt that enables users with hand and trunk mobility limitations to fasten their seatbelt independently and securely, promoting ease of use and a sense of autonomy.
-category: Mechanical Design
+category: Software development
 image: /assets/images/clipit-belt.webp
 ---